 Access to account information is restricted to authorized Halifax Water personnel, who need the data to perform important functions, including improving billing and customer service.
 The transmitter that sends your meter reading has a unique identifier that is transmitted along with the read data.
 This identifier is compared electronically to your account record to ensure that the meter reading matches the meter assigned to your account

 With the new meter technology comes more water consumption data.
 Just like the old water meters, the new meters collect how much water you use.
 The main difference is the new meters collect more data throughout the day.
 No customer-identifying information such as names and addresses are stored in the meters or transmitted across the network.

 Protecting your data is a top priority.
-Using the same advanced methods as internet banking and ATM machines, the new water meters encrypt (or code) your water usage data to ensure privacy, transmitting it to Halifax Water over a wireless network with multiple layers of security incorporated throughout the system.
+Using the same advanced methods as internet banking and ATM machines, the new water meter reading system uses proprietary protocols and encryption for your water usage data to ensure privacy, transmitting it to Halifax Water over a wireless network with multiple layers of security incorporated throughout the system.

 Security measures are tested and reviewed regularly to guard against unauthorized access.